RascalSoftware/RAT-Docs/source/tutorial/chapter2.rst

         problem.data.append(name='D-tail / H-head / D2O', data=d70d2O)

 We have everything we need to now build our contrasts.
 We have two contrasts in all, and we build them using name / value pairs for all the different parts of the contrasts (i.e. selecting which background and bulk phases etc we need using the names we have given them).
-To define the models for each contrast, we add the relevant layers as appropriate.
+To define the models for each contrast, we list the names of the relevant layers as appropriate.

 .. tab-set-code::
     .. code-block:: Matlab